cardano-foundation/CIPs/CPS-0001/README.md

 - An wallet receiving a request to connect to a dApp, it can verify the authenticity of the dApp and the metadata associated with it.

 ## **Goals**
-- Define how metadata can be associated with the a subject (i.e dapp, stake pool, token policy, etc)
+- Define how metadata can be associated with a subject (i.e. dApp, stake pool, token policy, etc.)
 - Metadata should be discoverable by wallets and applications
 - Associate some form of identity to a metadata claim